Maumasi/Portfolio/README.md

 ### **[TODO app using NodeJS, ExpressJS, MongoDB, as well as JSON Web Tokens](https://github.com/Maumasi/MEAN_2.0)**
-Built with NodeJS, ExpressJS, MongoDB, as well as JSON Web Tokens This is a simple todo app to demonstrates how to build an API using NodeJS with ExpressJS and using MongoDB as the database.
+Built with NodeJS, ExpressJS, MongoDB, as well as JSON Web Tokens This is a simple TODO app to demonstrates how to build an API using NodeJS with ExpressJS and using MongoDB as the database.
 When a user is created it also creates a JSON Web Token and sets it to a custom header to secure all relevant routes in the API.
 This app is also structured in a way that modularizes much of the code into manageable block to be easily maintainable over time.

 <br>

 [Bread_Crumbs](https://github.com/Maumasi/Bread_Crumbs)
 Built with React Native
 This app focuses on streaming data using Google's firebase, a real-time database.
 The app allows users to sign up to create Geo messages that would leave a "bread crumb" at a geo location so that other users can come across and discover the messages left behind.
 Messages would be limited to a specific range from the user's location.
 Users would also be able to save *favourited* messages they've come across.
-Users are encuraged to come up with their own games and uses for the app, like a treasure hunt game or an *I spy* game.
+Users are encouraged to come up with their own games and uses for the app, like a treasure hunt game or an *I spy* game.
 I had a lot of fun building this app.